MikeMoolenaar/Migaku-Japanese-Addon/README.md

 ## Changes
 Changes from original project:
-- Updated code to be compatible with Anki 2.1.50+ (QT6 version).
+- Updated code to be compatible with Anki 2.1.50+ (Qt6 edition).
 - Removed the Migaku message popup at startup.
 - Added better descriptions to the generation buttons in the edit-card view.
 - In the card browser under 'Edit', changed the name of the generation action to include `(Migaku Japanese)` so it's clear this action is from this addon.